Soham0047/Job-dashboard_SB/README.md

 The app will run at http://localhost:3000

 ## Deployment
-The project is deployed on [Netlify/Vercel].
+The project is deployed on Vercel.
 You can view the live demo here: https://job-dashboard-sb.vercel.app/

 ## Assumptions & Challenges